JustAnyones/Pidroid/README.md

 }
 ```

+### Useful commands for setup

-Obtain docker IP to access services on host device from within a dockerised container.
+If you want to access a service on host device through a docker container, you'll need to obtain docker IP.
 ```shell
 ip addr show | grep "\binet\b.*\bdocker0\b" | awk '{print $2}' | cut -d '/' -f 1
 ```